rmwettig/eva-etl/Readme.md

 * `databases` **_object_**: contains global year filter and database sources
     * `startYear`: earliest year that should be fetched
     * `endYear`: latest year that should be fetched. *optional*
+    * `numberOfPreviousYears`: defines that number of years before the current year that are fetched.
+E.g. if `numberOfPreviousYears` is set to 3 and the current year is 2017 then the years 2014, 2015, 2016 and 2017 are fetched.
+This property excludes `startYear` and `endYear`.
     * `sources` **_array(object)_**: representing database sources
         * `name`: name of the database
         * `views`: array of table/view **_object_** s that are fetched.
 The only key is the view/table name